collinjensen/collinjensen/README.md

 ### Hello, there.👋🙂
 ---
-You're looking at a relatively new Data Scientist who attended Lambda School.
+You're looking at a relatively new Data Scientist who attended Lambda School.😎

 - 🔭 I’m currently working on ...
 Boys & Girls Club